-It’s said to have come from the Yiddish word “rugel,” meaning royal.
-Rolled out, delicate dough filled with a variety of ingredients, Rugelach (pronounced Ru-ga-Lach) has grown in popularity from a Jewish specialty, baked during the holidays, to an American favorite, enjoyed all year long.
-It seems as though every country has its own version and name for Rugelach, and there are hundreds of recipe variations for this bite-sized goody.
+If you missed these delightful treats during Hanukah this past week, the great thing about Rugelach is that they are popular all throughout the year and especially for the holidays!
+Rolled out delicate dough filled with a variety of ingredients, Rugelach has grown in popularity from a Jewish specialty to an American favorite.
+It seems as though every country has its own version and name for Rugelach and there are hundreds of recipe variations for this bite-sized goody.
 For the dough, sour cream or cream cheese is added to the flour which makes for flavorful dough that’s extremely easy to work with.
-These morsels are generally filled with ingredients like sugar, cinnamon, walnuts, raisins, chocolate, or preserves with a little cinnamon sugar sprinkled on top.
+These one or two bite morsels are generally filled with ingredients like sugar, cinnamon, walnuts, raisins, chocolate, or preserves with a little cinnamon sugar sprinkled on top.
 Again, there are a number of ways to roll and cut Rugelach, but the classic shapes are crescents or slightly flattened squares.
-I know that Rugelach was baked up en masse for the Hanukkah celebration which ended last Thursday, but there are plenty of chances in the days ahead to make, bake, and deliver these delicious and delicate gifts from the kitchen for the holidays ahead!
+I know that Rugelach was baked up en masse for the Hanukkah celebration which ended yesterday, but there are plenty of chances in the days ahead to make, bake and deliver these delicious and delicate gifts from the kitchen for the holidays ahead!

 Most of you will be cooking a turkey for Thanksgiving.
 Have you decided on your side dishes yet?
 Here are three very simple and delicious ideas for last minute sides!
 The Yam and Apple Bake, Bacon Wrapped Asparagus Bundles and the Cranberry Cream Cheese Pockets are colorful, flavorful and easy as 1,2,3!
 Enjoy your feast and Happy Thanksgiving to you!